 Should You Settle or Go to Court After a Car Accident in Massachusetts?

-No, you should not accept a settlement without talking to an attorney first.
+You should not accept a settlement without talking to an attorney first.
 If you were hurt in a car accident that was not your fault, you will have to answer one question, “do you attempt to settle with an insurance company or file a lawsuit in civil court?”
 The answer to this question depends on a variety of circumstances, including the severity of your injury, the number of your financial losses, and whether you share any culpability for the accident itself.

 There are advantages to accepting a settlement, such as a faster payment and no risk of a jury verdict.
 However, your might be settling for significantly less than your claim is worth.
 The experienced Boston car accident attorneys at the Law Office of John J. Sheehan can provide invaluable assistance no matter which path you choose.